Helmeted hornbill: Call

-The call is a series of loud, intermittent barbet-like hoots, sometimes double-toned and over two dozen in number, which gradually accelerates to culminate in a cackle reminiscent of laughter.
+Their call is two parts, the first consisting of a series of loud, intermittent barbet-like hoots, sometimes double-toned and over two dozen in number, which sound like the "toop" or "took" noise of an axe.
+These hoots gradually accelerates to climax in a cackle reminiscent of laughter; this is thought to advertise information about the caller, such as age, size, and fitness, to listening conspecifics.
+Because of this call, the Helmeted Hornbill is also known in Malay as the "Kill your mother in law" bird (Tebang Mentua).
+It is said that there once was a man who disliked his mother in law so much that he chopped down the stilts that supported her house while she was still inside of it to get rid of her.
+As punishment, the gods transformed him into the Helmeted Hornbill and so he was condemned to relive his crime forever by mimicking the sound of an axe striking foundation posts, followed with cackling glee at the house crashing down.
+The calls are audible up to 2–3 km away and can go on for minutes at a time.

 Habits

-Helmeted hornbills mostly eat the fruit of strangler figs. The birds breed once a year, producing a single chick.
+Helmeted hornbills mostly eat the fruit of strangler figs. They are thought to be territorial and monogamous, although little is known about their social behavior.
+The birds breed once a year, producing a single chick.
 Mother and chick live inside a sealed tree cavity for the first five months of the chick's life.
+Their specialized nesting behavior makes them particularly vulnerable to poaching and deforestation.
 Males fight over territory on the wing, ramming each other with their casques.
 Such encounters are called aerial jousting.
 Females accompany males during an approach in an aerial joust but veer off in opposite directions during the collision.

 Status

 After ongoing hunting pressure and habitat loss, the helmeted hornbill was uplisted from near threatened to critically endangered on the IUCN Red List of Threatened Species in 2015.
 It is listed in Appendix I of CITES.
 According to the conservation group TRAFFIC, 2,170 casques were confiscated in just three years in China and Indonesia alone.
 There are fewer than 100 birds remaining in Thai forests.
 At least 546 hornbill parts, mostly casques of helmeted hornbills, have been posted for sale on Thai Facebook in the past five years.
 Traders will pay villagers 5,000-6,000 baht (US$165–200) for a hornbill head.
 Prices double or triple in cities and increase exponentially when sold overseas.
+No specimens are held in captivity.
+Both the Jurong Bird Park and the Penang Bird Park previously held pairs.